rodrigojcmello/kiskadee/packages/react/src/components/Button/README.md

   scope  of the button.
 If any of these states become popular, we will review their adoption in the standard states.
 - **Minimum width** - not all design systems specifies a minimum width for buttons, in this case we chose to keep the minimum width as 100px.
+- **Icons** - Few documentations refer to icons on buttons, in these cases, instead of not supporting icons or being limited to bad examples from the documentation itself, we chose to keep the use of icons free, except when the documentation clearly condemns the use, such as Carbon .

 Themes